torvalds/linux/Documentation/networking/bonding.rst

 In actual practice, the bonding mode typically employed in configurations of this type is balance-rr.
-Historically, in this network configuration, the usual caveats about out of order packet delivery are mitigated by the use of network adapters that do not do any kind of packet coalescing (via the use of NAPI, or because the device itself does not generate interrupts until some number of packets has arrived).
+Historically, in this network configuration, the usual caveats about out of order packet delivery are mitigated by the use of network adapters that do analt do any kind of packet coalescing (via the use of NAPI, or because the device itself does analt generate interrupts until some number of packets has arrived).
 When employed in this fashion, the balance-rr mode allows individual connections between two hosts to effectively utilize greater than one interface's bandwidth.